Is the big spring clean about to become a thing of the past?

 Video Of The Week

-Last year, another cleaning survey by Web-Blinds uncovered the chores we hate to do the most.
-Oven cleaning was named the ‘winner’, avoided by 71 per cent of those asked, quickly followed by washing windows, dusting high shelves, mopping and cleaning skirting boards.
+In February of this year, another cleaning survey by Airtasker uncovered the chores we hate to do the most.
+Cleaning the oven was named the ‘winner’ (or should that be loser?), with 21.77 per cent saying it was their least favourite chore.
+This was followed by cleaning the loo (21.48 per cent), washing dishes (5.5 per cent) and changing the bed (4.75 per cent).

 Revealed: The home cleaning jobs that we’re most likely to avoid